chatthana/bookstore-api/README.md

 # Bookstore API
-This is a RESTful API built for SCB.
+This is a RESTful API built with Clean Architecture and Domain Driven Design.

 ## Architecture
 This project uses Domain-Driven-Design approach.
 Thus, the application (API) is splitted into different layers including